Academic Advising FAQs

 I am in academic trouble, what should I do?

-Seek help from your academic advisor, Holland Academic Success Center, STRIDE Program, or other offices on campus.
+Seek help from your academic advisor, Holland Academic Success Center, TRIO Support Services, or other offices on campus.
 Don’t worry about choosing just the right office as you will be referred to the best place to assist you.

 All students are provided a username and password to access an account established for them on our WSC computer network.
-Details are noted on the Network & Technology Services website.
+Details are noted on the Network and Technology Services page.

 Why should I check and answer email?